NUBIC/nu_surveyor/README.md

 * Under the "Build Settings" tab, make sure "User Header Search Paths" is set to $(BUILT_PRODUCTS_DIR) and "Recursive" is checked
 * Under the "Build Settings" tab, make sure "Other linker flags" contains -all_load and -ObjC (capitalization matters)

-## Requirements

-SBJson Clone SBJson from http://stig.github.com/json-framework into the same parent directory as this project, e.g. ~/ios/nu_surveyor ~/ios/json-framework

 ## Special thanks

 * wakibbe (enabling this project)